appstract/laravel-multisite/README.md

 ### Publish

-Within you Laravel project, run `php artisan vendor:publish --provider="Appstract\Multisite\MultisiteServiceProvider"` to publish all files used by laravel-multisite.
+By running `php artisan vendor:publish --provider="Appstract\Multisite\MultisiteServiceProvider"` in your project all files for multisite will be published.
 The files that will be published are: a migration, a seeder and a config file.

 ### Seeder